thingsboard/thingsboard.github.io/docs/user-guide/rbac.md

 6. Choose "Generic" for a Role Type and "All Entities Read-only" in the Options.
 Click "Add";
 7. Again press the "+" sign at the top of the opened window;
 8. This time choose "Group" for a Role Type and "Entity Group Administrator" for a Role;
-9. For a Group Owner choose "Tenant", for a Type choose "Dashboard", and in the Entity Group click on the "Supervisor Dashboard".
+9. For a Group Owner choose "Tenant", for a Type choose "Dashboard", and click on the "Supervisor Dashboard" in the Entity Group.

 <img data-gifffer="/images/user-guide/security/smart-buildings-user-group.gif" />